iamstarkov/iamstarkov.com/2015-25-npm-scripts-101.draft.md

         "name2": "command-to-run2"
       }

-npm does a really simple job: when you run `npm run smth`, npm searches "smth" in "scripts" object and run appropriate `command-to-run`.
+npm does a really simple job: when you run `npm run smth`, npm searches "smth" in "scripts" object and runs appropriate `command-to-run`.

 ## shortcuts: start and test